TimMikeladze/next-upload/README.md

 export const POST = (request: NextRequest) => nup.handler(request);

 export const dynamic = 'force-dynamic';

+// Optionally, if your application supports it you can run next-upload in the Edge runtime. export const runtime = 'edge';
 ```

 At this point you can import helper functions from `next-upload/client` to send files to your storage service in one line of code.